 After rinsing the water reservoir thoroughly, refill it with fresh water and run brew cycles until it is empty.
 This extra step makes sure to get rid of any leftover vinegar taste or smell.

 Pro Tip: If your Keurig doesn’t have an automatic reminder to descale, be sure to note the date of descaling in your calendar.

 Similar to what Keurig recommends, we suggest to descale your machine every three to six months.
-If you make sure to do so, it can make a big difference in the quality of your K cup of coffee and the longevity and efficiency of your machine.
+If you make sure to do so, it can make a big difference in the quality of your K cup of coffee, prevent some of the most common Keurig coffee maker problems, and help with the longevity and efficiency of your machine.
 Now that you know how quick, easy, and inexpensive it is, you can now brew a cup and enjoy delicious java for years to come!